 (1) Changes of assumptions - Changes of assumptions and other inputs reflect the effects of changes in the discount rate each period.
-The following are the
+The following are the discount rates used in each period:

 (2) This schedule is presented to illustrate the requirement to show information for 10 years.
 However, information is presented for those years that are available.